Winter Lawn Seeding

 When you think about planting grass, Spring comes to mind as the best time.
 Would you believe that it's not only not the best time, it isn't even the second best time?
 The best time to seed your lawn is in the late Summer, when the soil is warm and there isn't much weed competition.
 The second best time to seed your lawn isn't the Spring however, it's the Winter.
 That's right, it's not too late to get a jump on your new Spring lawn.
 As long as the ground is not frozen, Good Nature can use a Slice Seeder to get those hardy seeds into the ground, so they're ready to germinate come warmer Spring weather.

-In fact, there are some benefits to Dormant Seeding in the late fall and early winter:
+There are even some benefits to Dormant Seeding in the late Fall or early Winter.

-*Winter Seedings are less reliant on watering because the soil is typically wet coming out of winter and spring rains are likely.
-Watering come spring however will improve the odds of a successful seeding, especially if we get some dry spells.
+- Winter seedings are less reliant on watering because the soil is wet from Winter snow.
+Watering come Spring however, will improve the odds of successful seed germination, especially if we get some dry spells.

-*The snow on your lawn through winter will help the seed get deeper under the ground.
+- The snow on your lawn during Winter will help the seed get deeper under ground and establish better.

-*By the time the soil is dry enough to seed in the spring, you usually miss out on good rains that would help seed germinate.
-Seeding in the winter eliminates that problem.
+- By the time the soil is dry enough to seed in the late Spring, seasonal rains are starting to taper off, which are needed for ideal seed germination.
+Seeding in the Winter eliminates this problem.

-Dormant Seeding involves seeding your lawn when the lawn is dormant over the winter.
-Dormant Seeding relies on the freeze/thaw cycles to help pull the seed into the soil where it will be ready to germinate come spring time.
+Dormant Seeding involves seeding your lawn when the lawn is dormant over the Winter.
+Dormant Seeding relies on the freeze/thaw cycles to help pull the seed into the soil, where it will be ready to germinate once Spring rolls around.

 Here's how the Dormant Seeding process works.

-We'll typically seed your lawn sometime between November and April while the grass is not growing and the new seed will not germinate for some time.
+Good Nature will typically seed your lawn sometime between November and April while the grass stops growing and the new seed will have time to establish in the soil before germinating.